List on Bids44 →

 Insider Checks

-THE HAPTIC FEEDBACK TEST.
-Go to Settings > Sounds & Haptics and toggle the ‘System Haptics’ or ‘Vibration on Silent’ options.
-The Taptic Engine should produce a sharp, clean, satisfying “tap” feeling.
-If it feels dull, buzzy, rattly, or weak, the Taptic Engine might be failing or has been replaced with a cheap knockoff.
+THE HAPTIC FEEDBACK TEST: Navigate to Settings > Sounds & Haptics and try toggling some of the vibration settings.
+The Taptic Engine should produce a crisp, precise “tap” sensation.
+If it feels dull, buzzy, or rattly, the Taptic Engine might be failing or has been replaced with a cheap knockoff.
 This is a ₹2,000-₹4,000 repair.

 Common Scams to Watch For (India 2026)

 Fake Battery Health Reading.
-Some clever scammers use software to spoof the battery health percentage shown in Settings, making a worn-out battery appear healthy.
-The real test is actual usage—if a phone showing 95% battery dies in 3-4 hours of light use, the reading is likely fake.
-Always observe the phone’s real-world battery performance if possible.
+Some sellers use software to spoof the battery health percentage shown in Settings.
+The real test is actual usage—if the phone dies in 3-4 hours despite showing 90%+ battery health, the reading is likely fake.
+Always ask for a usage demonstration.

-Region-Locked Phones (Non-Indian Variants).
-Some phones imported from other regions (e.g., US LL/A, UK, Europe) are sold in India.
-While they might work, they sometimes have different 5G band support, which could affect network performance, or other regional specificities.
-Always check the Model Number in Settings > General > About; Indian models typically end in “IN/A”.
+Region-Locked or Non-Indian Variants.
+Be wary of phones from other regions (e.g., US LL/A, UK, Europe variants) sold in India.
+While often unlocked, they might lack certain 5G bands optimized for Indian networks, have different charging standards, or not be fully covered by Apple India’s service policies.
+Always check the model number in Settings > General > About – Indian models typically end in IN/A.

 Seller’s Guide — How to Maximize Your iPhone SE 3 Resale